 Meet the experts

-The OccupationalTherapy.com course library is developed and overseen by an experienced team of occupational therapy professionals.
+The robust OccupationalTherapy.com course library is developed and overseen by an experienced team of occupational therapists and industry professionals.

 PhD, OTR/L, FAOTA